2248042649_fba9281282_b.jpg

 A sustainable future for fashion

-The Norwegian fashion and textile industry currently has an annual turnover of around 67 billion NOK and employs about 42 000 people.
-Since 2016, export of textiles, clothes and leather goods has increased by almost 8 %.
+The fashion and textile industry in Norway currently has an annual turnover of around 100 billion NOK and employs about 52 000 people.
+Since 2016, export of textiles, clothes and leather goods has increased steadly.
 The potential is vast, but the industry faces enormous challenges globally.
 As one of the largest polluters in the world, the fashion and textile industry needs radical innovation and restructuring.
-Transitioning towards a sustainable industry is, therefore, a priority for Norwegian Fashion Hub.
+Transitioning towards a sustainable industry is, therefore, a priority for Norwegian Fashion Hub in collaboration with the industry cluster NF&TA.
 As a result, several ongoing projects to develop relevant knowledge are on its way, involving local designers and manufacturers.

 Consumers are increasingly choosing brands that are actively taking more responsibility for the environment and society as a whole.
 In Norway, the fashion industry is joining forces through Norwegian Fashion Hub to create a significant impact.
 New technology and more sustainable materials is a major driver of innovation, and through Manufacture Oslo textile companies aim to gain greater control over the development stage of their product cycle.

 New business models and companies are appearing as a reaction to fast fashion and large volume production.
-Fjong, for example, is enjoying considerable success renting out new and vintage women’s clothes.
 Increasing digital competence is also changing on-demand manufacturing worldwide.
-Building upon an international trend of purely digital fashion houses, Norwegian clothing retailer Carlings has just launched its first digital collection with zero environmental impact.
+Building upon an international trend of purely digital fashion houses, Norwegian clothing retailer Carlings was among the first to launch its first digital collection with low environmental impact.

 Whatever the future holds, now is the time to seize these new possibilities.
 The Norwegian fashion and textile industry is continuously working for a more sustainable future while valuing the knowledge and traditions from the past.